 Unlike the United States or the Soviet Union, China chose to pursue only a minimal nuclear deterrent.
-The PRC fielded only a small number of nuclear weapons: 100-150 weapons on medium-range ballistic missiles and approximately 60 intercontinental ballistic missiles (ICBMs).18 Its only ballistic missile submarine (SSBN) conducted relatively few deterrence patrols (perhaps none),19 and its first-generation submarine-launched ballistic missile (SLBM), the JL-1, if it ever attained full operational capability had limited reach.
+The PRC fielded only a small number of nuclear weapons: 100-150 weapons on medium-range ballistic missiles and approximately 60 intercontinental ballistic missiles (ICBMs).
+Its only ballistic missile submarine (SSBN) conducted relatively few deterrence patrols (perhaps none),21 and its first-generation submarine-launched ballistic missile (SLBM), the JL-1, if it ever attained full operational capability had limited reach.
 The JL-1's 1,700-kilometer range makes it comparable to the first-generation Polaris A1 missile fielded by the U.S. in the 1960s.

-While China's nuclear force remained stable for several decades, it has been part of the modernization effort of the past 20 years.
-The result has been modernization and some expansion of the Chinese nuclear deterrent.
+After remaining stable for several decades, China's nuclear force became part of Beijing's two-decade modernization effort.
+The result has been both modernization and expansion of the Chinese nuclear deterrent.
 The core of China's ICBM force is the DF-31 series, a solid-fueled, road-mobile system, along with a growing number of longer-range, road-mobile DF-41 missiles that may already be in the PLA operational inventory.
-The DF-41 may be deployed with multiple independently targetable reentry vehicles (MIRVs).20 China's medium-range nuclear forces have similarly shifted to mobile, solid-rocket systems so that they are both more survivable and more easily maintained.
+The DOD's 2019 report on Chinese capabilities characterized the DF-41 as "a new MIRV-capable, road-mobile ICBM,"22 and its 2021 report (as have previous reports) again states that "China appears to be considering additional DF-41 launch options, including rail-mobile and silo basing."23 China's medium-range nuclear forces have similarly shifted to mobile, solid-rocket systems so that they are both more survivable and more easily maintained.

 This past year has seen a sudden inflation in the number of strategic nuclear warheads available to the PLA Rocket Force.
-Imagery analysts at several think tanks discovered at least three fields of silos under construction in western China.21 Each appears to contain around 100 silos, which means that China is potentially expanding its land-based nuclear deterrent component by over an order of magnitude.
+Imagery analysts at several think tanks discovered at least three fields of silos under construction in western China.
+24 Each appears to contain around 100 silos, indicating that China could expand its land-based nuclear deterrent component by more than an order of magnitude.

 Notably, the Chinese are also expanding their ballistic missile submarine fleet.
-Replacing the one Type 092 Xia-class SSBN are perhaps six Type 094 Jin-class SSBNs, four of which are already operational.
-They will likely be equipped with the new, longer-range JL-2 SLBM.22 Such a system would give the PRC a secure second-strike capability, substantially enhancing its nuclear deterrent.
+Replacing the one Type 092 Xia-class SSBN are six Type 094 Jin-class SSBNs, all of which are operational.
+Equipped with the longer-range JL-2 SLBM, "the PLAN's six operational Jin class SSBNs represent the PRC's first credible sea-based nuclear deterrent."
+In addition, "[e]ach Jin class SSBN can carry up to 12 JL-2 SLBMs."25

 There is some possibility that the Chinese nuclear arsenal now contains land-attack cruise missiles.
-The CJ-20, a long-range, airlaunched cruise missile carried on China's H-6 bomber, may be nuclear tipped, although there is not much evidence that China has pursued such a capability.
-China is also believed to be working on a cruise missile submarine that, if equipped with nuclear cruise missiles, would further expand the range of its nuclear attack options.23

-As a result of its modernization efforts, China's nuclear forces appear to be shifting from a minimal deterrent posture, suited only to responding to an attack and even then with only limited numbers, to a more robust but still limited deterrent posture.
+The CJ-20, a long-range, air-launched cruise missile carried on China's H-6 bomber, may be nuclear-tipped, although there is not much evidence that China has pursued such a capability.
+China is also believed to be working on a cruise missile submarine that, if equipped with nuclear cruise missiles, would further expand the range of its nuclear attack options.
+26 deterrent posture, suited only to responding to an attack and then with only limited numbers, to a more robust but still limited deterrent posture.
 While the PRC will still likely field fewer nuclear weapons than either the United States or Russia, it will field a more modern and diverse set of capabilities than India, Pakistan, or North Korea, its nuclear-armed neighbors, are capable of fielding.
 If there are corresponding changes in doctrine, modernization will enable China to engage in limited nuclear options in the event of a conflict.